 While IP cameras are what we usually recommend to our clients, it’s crucial to acknowledge downsides, such as:

-• Potential IP conflicts in programming: IP conflicts can occur when multiple devices on a network share an IP address.
+- Potential IP conflicts in programming: IP conflicts can occur when multiple devices on a network share an IP address.
 This can cause a camera to fail or the signal to drop out.
 These cameras require an expert to install the network properly to avoid conflicts.

-• Requires a professional installation: While IP cameras are significantly easier to install than analogs, they still need a professional to handle the installation.
+- Need for professional installation: While IP cameras are significantly easier to install than analogs, they still need a professional to handle the installation.

-Cloud-Based Security Cameras
+What Are Cloud-Based Security Cameras?

 Cloud-based security systems are the do-it-yourselfer’s security camera.
 You’re probably familiar with them through solutions such as Ring, Nest, Blink and Arlo.
 While you can install them yourself, you can also work with a professional to ensure a secure installation.
 A cloud-based security camera works via Wi-Fi and stores its footage in the cloud.
 The owner pays a monthly fee for cloud storage and can access the footage via an app on their phone while receiving alerts when the camera detects motion.